jhipster/generator-jhipster-react-native/readme.md

 This module uses Infinite Red's [Ignite generator](https://github.com/infinitered/ignite) and is based off of [ignite-ir-boilerplate-2016](https://github.com/infinitered/ignite-ir-boilerplate-2016).

 For a quick tour, check out the [YouTube Demo](https://youtu.be/o46CwsJlL-I).
+The tutorial is also available in a [blog format](https://jruddell.com/blog/ignite-jhipster).

 ## Getting Started
 #### Requirements